surreydigitalservices/loctools/README.md

 **CountAllRecords**

 Counts the record types in each file.
-Creates single manifest of results.
+Creates a single manifest of results.

 ```
 luigi --local-scheduler --module tasks.addressbase CountAllRecords
 ```

-**MergeRecords**
+**MergeAllRecords**

+Merges all records with the same type into single files.

+**SortRecords**

+Sorts the record data across multiple types into a series of files with related records (same UPRN/USRN) co-located.

 **GroupByUPRN, GroupByUSRN**